 Research has shown that Homeownership has long been a central part of the equation of building wealth.
 In 2015, the average net worth of a homeowner was $195,400, compared to just $5,400 for a renter, according to the Federal Reserve.
 The significance is even more staggering for people of color.
 Homeowners are building equity in an asset which in turn helps to boost their long-term worth.
 As a renter, paying a landlord each month seems like spending, rather than saving.

 #3: Spike in Rental payment

 Buying a home gives you continuity every year, and as a homeowner, you would not face any spikes in your payment.
 This may not be the same for renters, as in some areas, rent prices change drastically over the course of a few years.
 What you may have been paying as rent a year ago might not now if your landlord hikes the rent when it’s time to renew.
 Also, the landlord can decide to sell the property which means you will have to move.

 One benefit of buying a home is the tax advantage which allows a deduction of the mortgage interest expense.
 Tax laws allow those who itemize their taxes to write off their mortgage interest payment, that is, less is paid for your mortgage.
 There are no tax benefits for renting to you, only to the landlord.

 The decision to either rent vs. buy is simple.
-Renting for short term is ideal, but if you have long-term plans then buying is the best decision for you and family.
+Renting for the short term is ideal, but if you have long-term plans then buying is the best decision for you and your family.
 Most importantly, your decision could be based on making calculations to which option will cost you less, build wealth, and on what’s best for your family.

 When working with clients, Karen makes it a priority to get to know them and connect with them to fully understand what their dreams are when it comes to finding a home.
 Her warmth and loyalty with he....